How to Set Life Goals That Actually Stick

 Why should you start with values before setting life goals?

 Most goal-setting advice starts in the wrong place.
 It begins with “What do you want to achieve?” when it should begin with “What do you care about?”
-Research by Sheldon and Kasser (1998) found that people who set goals in line with intrinsic values — growth, connection, contribution — experienced higher well-being than those chasing extrinsic targets like status or wealth [3].
-The target matters less than what drives it.
+The Sheldon and Kasser finding is the reason: the target matters less than what drives it.
+A goal that expresses someone else’s definition of success behaves, in practice, like an externally imposed goal no matter how impressive it looks on paper.

-Values-first life goal setting means identifying what matters most across life domains before selecting any specific objective.
-This isn’t abstract self-help advice.
-It’s a filtering mechanism.
+Values-first life goal setting means identifying what matters most across life areas before selecting any specific objective.
+Values-first filtering isn’t abstract self-help advice.
+It’s a way to narrow the field.
 When you know your top five values, goal selection becomes a process of elimination rather than a blank-canvas brainstorm.

 Values-Based Goals are objectives chosen because they express a person’s core values rather than external expectations.
-ACT researcher Russ Harris describes values as “desired qualities of ongoing action” — directions you live by, not destinations you arrive at.
+In Acceptance and Commitment Therapy, values are described as ongoing directions you live by, not destinations you arrive at.
 Goals are the specific, measurable targets that express those values in concrete terms.

 Here’s a practical exercise for identifying your core values before setting any personal life goals: